 The Self or permanent Ego is therefore composed of its own nature differentiated into a series of not-selves which are suspended from it, depend upon it, originate in it, and ultimately return to it.
 These not-selves may be called incarnations.
-Philosophy teaches that it requires approximately seven hundred of these incarnations to complete the many life experiences.
-The soul power soul experience of the Self or Ego.
-The physical body which we now inhabit is is approximately four hundred earth lives dwells on various planes and manifests one of these incarnations; an extension of the Ego into a particular area of physical experience.
+Philosophy teaches that it requires approximately seven hundred of these incarnations to complete the soul experience of the Self or Ego.
+The physical body which we now inhabit is dwells on various planes and manifests one of these incarnations; an extension of the Ego into a particular area of physical experience.
 The primary purpose of this experience is not to enrich the personality which is experiencing on the physical plane, but to enrich the Ego or the Self.
 The Self or Ego does not actually incarnate but is present in the personality compound through an extension or emanation from itself.